Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Spotted in Disney Magic Match 3D.md

 169 Posts

-Really like this 3-stage progression setup for a competitive event.
+Really like thisÂ 3-stage progression setupÂ for a competitive event.

-Each stage ramps up the challenge — and the coin rewards scale with it (50 → 100 → 200).
+Each stage ramps up the challenge â€” and theÂ coin rewards scale with itÂ (50 â†’ 100 â†’ 200).

 ![](https://www.gamigion.com/wp-content/uploads/2025/11/image-222.png)

 ---

-**It’s a simple structure, but it works:**
+**Itâ€™s a simple structure, but it works:**
-✅ Clear goals
+âœ… Clear goals
-✅ Increasing payoff
+âœ… Increasing payoff
-✅ A sense of momentum as you climb
+âœ… A sense of momentum as you climb

-A good reminder that you don’t always need complex mechanics to make an event feel engaging just steady progression and rewards that match the effort.
+A good reminder that you donâ€™t always need complex mechanics to make an event feel engaging just steady progression and rewards that match the effort.

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)